-Type of Oil to Use in a Stihl Chainsaw
+Type of Oil to Use

 Stihl chainsaws require a premium 2-cycle oil that is ISO-L-EGD and JASO M345 FD certified.
 You can find Stihl branded 2-cycle oil sold as Stihl High Performance or Stihl HP Ultra for your chainsaw.
 Note: 2-cycle oil is not the same as automotive engine oil.
 Do not use standard engine oil in your chainsaw.

-Pre-Mixed Stihl 2-Cycle Fuel
+Pre-Mixed 2-Cycle Fuel

 Stihl offers a pre-mixed fuel that contains an ethanol-free fuel and oil.
 This is a convenient option to have sitting on the shelf.
 There is no need to deal with the mess of mixing oil and gas in a gas can.
 The best thing about pre-mixed fuel is that you won’t have to deal with fuel problems caused by ethanol.